 Once you obtain a judgment against the debtor, the debtor will usually pay the amount they have been ordered to pay.
 If the debtor fails to pay, you will have to enforce the judgment debt.

 - seizure and an auction of immovable property (i.e. real estate)

 - seizure and an auction of movable property

 - attachment and execution of the debtor’s rights against a third party (e.g. receivables)

 For enforcement of judgments rendered by a foreign court, please see enforcement of foreign judgments.

-For any queries about our enforcement service, please complete our Debt Recovery form or contact us on +81 (0)92 287 4640.
+For any queries about our enforcement service, please complete our Debt Collection form or contact us on +81 (0)92 287 4640.